stefanzweifel/phploc/README.md

 # PHPLOC

+**Warning**: This is a fork of [phploc/phploc](https://github.com/sebastianbergmann/phploc) not intended for use in real projects.
+We've forked the package to make [`stefanzweifel/laravel-stats`](https://github.com/stefanzweifel/laravel-stats) backwards compatible with Laravel 6.
+The only change we've made is support both `^2.0` and `^3.0` of `sebastian/version`.

+---

 `phploc` is a tool for quickly measuring the size and analyzing the structure of a PHP project.

 ## Installation